 While Haar random unitaries are a powerful theoretical tool in many perspectives, they cannot be efficiently implemented by quantum circuits as the number of gates required for the implementation grows exponentially in the system size.
 This also implies that they rarely appear in many-body systems, resulting in a lack of microscopic basis of the fundamental physics based on random process in complex quantum systems.
 It is thus of crucial importance to study finite approximations of Haar random unitaries and their properties.
 From this point of view, a \emph{unitary design} was proposed~\cite{DLT2002,DCEL2009,GAE2007} and has been widely studied~\cite{TGJ2007,BWV2008a,WBV2008,HL2009,DJ2011,HL2009TPE,BHH2012,CLLW2015}.
 A unitary $t$-design is a random unitary that simulates up to the $t$th order properties of a Haar random unitary, naturally inheriting most properties of a Haar random one if $t$ is sufficiently large.
 In most applications, unitary $2$-designs are sufficient even if the designs are approximate~\cite{L2010}.
-It is also known that unitary $2$-designs can be efficiently implemented by quantum circuits such as Clifford circuits~\cite{DLT2002,DCEL2009,CLLW2015}, which can be efficiently simulated even classically~\cite{AG2004}, and random circuits~\cite{HL2009, DJ2011}.
+It is also known that unitary $2$-designs can be efficiently implemented by quantum circuits such as Clifford circuits~\cite{DLT2002,AG2004,DCEL2009,CLLW2015} and random circuits~\cite{HL2009, DJ2011}.
 Some of them are already used in experiments as a standard technique to benchmark small quantum devices~\cite{RLL2009,BWCetc2011,CGJetc2013,BKMetc2014}.
 Also, Hamiltonian dynamics with fully random interactions were shown to realise unitary $2$-designs~\cite{HL2009, DJ2011}, providing a possible microscopic dynamics that leads to unitary $2$-designs in complex systems.